Omni Calculator logo

 We created this mortgage rate calculator to help you estimate the adjusted rate of your mortgage or APR, which includes applicable fees and expected changes in the applied mortgage rate.

-Besides, you can learn other essential mortgage metrics, such as the estimated interest amount and monthly payments.
-Also, you can follow your balances and payments in the amortization schedule and on the dynamic chart.
+You can also learn other essential mortgage metrics, such as the estimated interest amount and monthly payments.

 Foremost, the mortgage interest rate calculator estimates for you the annual percentage rate (APR), which reflects the overall cost of your mortgage expressed in a yearly mortgage rate.
 It is a more comprehensive way to measure the cost compared to the applied mortgage rate, as it incorporates the applicable fees.
 Moreover, it also considers the expected fluctuations in the mortgage rate when you take an ARM mortgage.